GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 8. Then finally select apk from which you wants to export esp file
 9. Finally, [open Google Earth Studio](https://earth.google.com/studio/) in the web browser.
 Select “open project“ then locate the esp file and enjoy the animation.

+###How to create content
+1. Open apk in device.
+2. click on connect tab, enter the username,password and Ip address of master machine with port no(Ip:Port no)
+3. click on create tab, Under location tab enter the longitude,latitude,altitude,heading,duration,tilt,range then click add.
+4. you can repeat step 3 for as much you wants to add POI.
+5. To export esp file. click on export button. choose the feature("orbit","spiral","Zoom-to") then select apk to export esp.
+6. otherwise you can test the Storyboard(content) just by click on button "Test".

 *For more information*